wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

 ## Summary description

-This methodology for measurements and verification of self-consumed small scale solar generation on a given site.
-The purpose of this methodology is to generate environmental attributes from this solar energy, which can then be used in reporting or traded.
+This methodology for measurements and verification of self-consumed small-scale on-site solar generation on a given site.
+The purpose of this methodology is to generate *Environmental Attribute Certificates* representing the self-consumed solar energy (at a specific time and geographical location), which can then be used in reporting or traded.

 ## Definitions